railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. _fig-log:

 .. figure::  images/view_log.png
-   :scale: 75
+   :scale: 55
    :align: center

    *Partner Record History*

 Each record in an OpenERP database carries a note of its history.
 You can find out who it was created by and when that occurred, and who last modified it and when that occurred.
-Click the :guilabel:`View Log` link at the right of any form in the web client to display a dialog box showing this information, as shown in the figure :ref:`fig-log`.
+Click the :guilabel:`View Log` link from More button to display a logs related to that record, as shown in the figure :ref:`fig-log`.
 It can help you identify who to contact if there are any problems with the data in the records.
+Before that you have to define log rule using :menuselection:`Reporting --> Audit --> Audit Rules`.

 .. index::
    single: module; audittrail